open-traffic-generator/otgen/README.md

 ## How to use

-The idea behind `otgen` is to leverage shell pipe capabilities to break OTG API interaction into multiple stages with output of one feeding to the next.
+The idea behind `otgen` is to leverage shell pipe capabilities to break OTG API interactions into multiple stages with output of one feeding to the next.
 This way, each individual stage can be:

 * easily parameterized,
 * individually re-used,
 * when needed, substituted by a custom implementation

-The pipe workflow on `otgen` looks the following:
+The shell pipe workflow on `otgen` looks the following:

 ```Shell
 otgen create flow -s 1.1.1.1 -d 2.2.2.2 -p 80 --rate 1000 | \